pema99/pema99.github.io/_posts/2023-02-01-haskell-not-ct.md

 - Function composition is associative, `(x . y) . z == x . (y . z)`.
 - Composing the identity function with any other function has no effect, `id . f == f . id == f`.

-When we are talking about Haskell from a category-theoretic lens, we are almost always talking about $Hask$.
-Since types are more or less sets of possible values, this category is closely related to the category of sets, typically denoted $Set$.
+When we are talking about Haskell from a category-theoretic lens, we are almost always talking about $$Hask$$.
+Since types are more or less sets of possible values, this category is closely related to the category of sets, typically denoted $$Set$$.

-# $Hask$ is not a category
+# $$Hask$$ is not a category

 > Note: If you are not interested in extreme pedantry, feel free to skip this section as well.

-I lied. $Hask$ is technically not a category.
+I lied. $$Hask$$ is technically not a category.
 There are several reasons for this, but I'll focus on just one of them.

 Haskell has the notion of a _bottom_ value (uwu).
 Bottom values are a member of _any_ type.
 A bottom value is trivial to define - we just recurse infinitely!